-Examination Outcomes and Next Steps
+7.3.11.12 Examination Outcomes and Next Steps

 Because the written exam is offered only once per academic year, PhD students who fail the written exam and elect to take it a second time have the opportunity to take two additional semesters of course work between examinations.
-Students who receive a conditional pass have the option to take Graduate Group in Epidemiology and Biostatistics Handbook 2020-2021 Page 28 an oral exam within one month of being notified of their written exam result.
+Students who receive a conditional pass have the option to take an oral exam within one month of being notified of their written exam result.
 Students who receive a conditional pass and opt to take an oral exam will receive questions one week ahead and present the solutions to QEC members.
 Questions will be designed to target the subjects of weakness identified through their written exam.
 If a student fails the oral exam, they have the option to take two additional semesters of course work and take the written exam a second time.
 If a student fails the written exam a second time, the student must leave the PhD Program.
 The student may receive an MS in Biostatistics if all requirements for the MS are met.
 Each student who takes the exam receives written notification of their outcome as soon as possible after the faculty grading meeting.